mohamaddiwany/seetree-assignment/README.md

 set FLASK_APP=seetree.py
 flask run
 ```
+Go over the [localhost](https://127.0.0.0:5000) with port 5000 because flask run with that port
+From there you can go to home page and navigate by choosing pictures and functions or use the url
+/health: will respond with “OK” to any request.
 ## Usage - By Docker

 open Command Prompt and go to the file location then tap